 In developing the freight and supply chain strategy, we will not be starting from scratch, and can build on previous or ongoing work.
 In turn, the strategy can also inform the development of other relevant policies.
-This includes, but is not limited to, work on developing or involving New Zealand's freight networks, such as the Government Policy Statement on Land Transport 2021, the Upper North Island Supply Chain Strategy (2018-2020 - see box below), the New Zealand Rail Plan (2021), the New Zealand Infrastructure Strategy (ongoing), as well as work on a new transport revenue system.
+This includes, but is not limited to, work on developing or involving New Zealand's freight networks, such as the Government Policy Statement on land transport 2021, the Upper North Island Supply Chain Strategy (2018-2020 - see box on the following page), the New Zealand Rail Plan (2021), the New Zealand Infrastructure Strategy (ongoing), as well as work on a new transport revenue system.
+The strategy will also have to link in with the proposed reforms to the Resource Management Act.

 Te Manatū Waka, Ministry of Transport's Green Freight Project and the Hīkina te Kohupara discussion document have also set out opportunities and challenges in reducing heavy vehicle emissions.
-These documents also explain policy options for transitioning the freight sector to net zero in 2050.
+These documents also explain policy options for transitioning the freight sector to net zero by 2050.
 We can also draw on existing strategies to improve road safety, employment, and workplace health and safety.